 - (888) 381-9725 | contact@epcgroup.net

-A phased implementation typically delivers the first analytical workload within 8–12 weeks.
-Full platform build-out across all six building blocks takes 4–9 months, depending on data source complexity and compliance requirements.
+A phased implementation usually provides the first analytical workload in 8–12 weeks.
+The complete platform build-out across all six building blocks takes 4–9 months.
+The duration depends on the complexity of data sources and compliance needs.

 Frequently Asked Questions